thepirat000/Audit.NET/src/Audit.WCF/README.md

 **WCF Audit Extension for [Audit.NET library](https://github.com/thepirat000/Audit.NET).**

-Generate Audit Logs for Wincows Communication Foundation (WCF) calls.
+Generate Audit Logs for Windows Communication Foundation (WCF) calls.

 Audit.Wcf provides the infrastructure to log interactions with WCF Services.
 It can record service method calls with caller info and arguments.